Google-Health/imaging-research/path-foundation/README.md

 1. Modify the demo Colab to point to your data:

-# Coming Soon: A direct link to the relevant code cell in the Colab
+# TODO(armant): please add  a direct link to the relevant code cell in the Colab

   * To use your training labels, replace `hai-cd3-foundations-pathology-vault-entry` with the name of your GCS bucket.